2009 Ride: No. 20 Joe Gibbs Racing Toyota

 2009 Crew Chief: Greg Zipadelli

-High Point: Logano was able to break into the win column during his freshman season in Cup with a victory in the Spring race at Loudon.
-One of the bigger upsets all year, Logano went from a lap down after a Lap 184 spin to the lead on Lap 268 when fuel mileage left him out front as the race’s final caution came out.
-Once Mother Nature let loose a raging downpour, the race was rain-shortened — but a win still counts as a win, validating Joe Gibbs’ faith in putting the youngster into the seat of the No. 20 Toyota after Tony Stewart departed to start his own team.
+High Point: Joey Logano was able to break into the win column during his freshman season in Cup with a victory in the spring race at Loudon.
+One of the bigger upsets all year, Logano went from a lap down after a lap 184 spin to the lead on lap 268 when fuel mileage left him out front as the race’s final caution came out.
+Once Mother Nature let loose a raging downpour, the race was rain-shortened – but a win still counts as a win, validating Joe Gibbs’s faith in putting the youngster into the seat of the No. 20 Toyota after Tony Stewart departed to start his own team.
 The fact the win happened at the Connecticut native’s “hometown” Cup track made the victory that much sweeter.

-Logano finished the year with modest numbers, leading 36 laps in six races while recording thirteen top 15 finishes.
+Logano finished the year with modest numbers, leading 36 laps in six races while recording 13 top-15 finishes.
 He ended 22 races on the lead lap, only carding three DNFs during a fairly incident-free rookie season.
 As a result, Logano wound up running three laps short of 10,000, earning $5,231,334 for his troubles.

 Team Ranking: As you might expect, the rookie status combined with the star power of teammates Kyle Busch and Denny Hamlin leaves Logano number three on the depth chart.
-But Joe Gibbs Racing had a decent 2009, putting Hamlin in the Chase while capturing the Rookie of the Year with Logano and the Nationwide Series championship with Busch.
-The organization won nine races during the season, scoring 27 top 5s and 40 top 10s.
+But JGR had a decent 2009, putting Hamlin in the Chase while capturing the Rookie of the Year with Logano and the Nationwide Series championship with Busch.
+The organization won nine races during the season, scoring 27 top fives and 40 top 10s.

 2010 Outlook: Logano started off the 2009 season looking much like a fish out of water.
 By the end of it, he was simply becoming a “big fish” himself, routinely running in the top 10 and garnering the respect of his fellow competitors.
 Heading into 2010, it is not a stretch to expect Logano to win more than one race during the season and be in the mix to make the Chase at the end of it.
 While he may not have the raw talent of his teammate Kyle Busch, he is a very good driver and shows a maturity far beyond his years.
 With Joe Gibbs guiding his career, Logano has the potential to be a star for years to come.